Here our some of our favourite hotspots that a history-lover won’t want to miss on a visit to the Yorkshire Dales.Read more...

 Most people get here and travel around within the area by car.
 However, a growing number of visitors to the Dales are doing it without their cars.
 Car-free travel is at the root of the Slow mindset.
 And, planned well and done properly, can be a really liberating experience.
 The national park authority are very supportive of this idea – not surprisingly, they want more people in the park but fewer cars, so they have a whole section of their website devoted to encouraging this.

 As you would expect from a mountainous region, railways tend to skirt the edges, getting you to outlying towns and villages like Skipton, Settle, Clapham, Richmond, Northallerton, Harrogate and Knaresborough, but not into the interior.
-The one glorious exception is the Settle to Carlisle line, which ploughs straight through the middle of the Dales, giving access to Horton in Ribblesdale, Dentdale and Garsdale/ Wensleydale heads.
+The one glorious exception is the Settle to Carlisle line, which ploughs straight through the middle of the Dales, giving access to Horton in Ribblesdale, Dentdale, Garsdale/Wensleydale heads and Kirkby Stephen.